AlstonChan/TaskTrackee/README.md

 ## Additional Configuration File

-### .env.vault
+### .env.me

-I have use a [Dotenv Vault](https://www.dotenv.org/) services to store the my `.env` file as `.env` file ***SHOULD NOT*** be commit and push to a respository, I figured that the dotenv vault is a great place to store such file.
-You could and should delete this file if you plan on using your own vault to store the `.env` file or you simply wanted a remove a needless file.
+This file is use by a service called [Dotenv Vault](https://www.dotenv.org/) to store the credentials to authenticate user to pull the `.env` file. this file must not be committed to the git.

 ### netlify.toml